Coaxgames/RobloxCross-Server-ImportExport-Tool/InstallGuide.md

 --------------------------------------
 Steps for Importing Data
+1: Make a Script in "ServerScriptService", paste These 2 lines Below Into the script: loadstring(game:HttpGet("https://raw.githubusercontent.com/Coaxgames/RobloxCross-Server-ImportExport-Tool/main/RSSIEV1", true))() script.Name="RSSIEV1"
+OR
 1: Drop "RSSIEV1" in "ServerScriptService".
 (RSSIEV1-1)
-OR
-1: Make a Script in "ServerScriptService", paste this Into the script: game:HttpGet("", true) (RSSIEV1-1)

  THEN
 2: Drop the locally saved "Preinstall" folder we saved eariler into "ServerStorage".
 3: Run the game, this will kick All players out.
 But click the explorer and Copy all (CRTL+A) (This will be Automated Later on, Via a plugin)